mahir1010/BU-CVKit/ReadMe.md

 # non-uniformly scale mouse 2
 mouse_2_snout = mouse_2_snout * [1,2,1]

-# You can check the likelihood of the data by either accessing likelihood attribute
+# You can check the likelihood of the data by either accessing the likelihood attribute
 # or by directly comparing the Part object
 is_mouse_1_valid = mouse_1_snout.likelihood > 0.7
 # or